awesome-amy/awesome-amy.github.io/_posts/2022-02-16-java-throw-and-declare-exceptions.md

 In this example, the original IOException that was caught is passed as the cause of the new MyCustomException.
 This allows you to see the original stack trace when debugging the exception.

+It's important to be selective when rethrowing exceptions, and to avoid creating too many levels of exception nesting.
+Each level of nesting can add overhead and make it harder to debug problems.
+It's generally best to catch exceptions at the lowest possible level and to rethrow only when necessary to provide additional information or to pass the exception up to a higher-level handler.

+### When checked exception is not allowed
 If a checked exception occurs in a method that is not allowed to throw a checked exception, there are several approaches you can take to handle the situation.

 One approach is to catch the checked exception and wrap it in an unchecked exception, such as RuntimeException, before rethrowing it.
 This approach allows the code to propagate the exception up the call stack without requiring the calling method to declare the checked exception in its throws clause.